discovery-unicamp/ale-exercise-book/README.md

 # RISC-V ALE Exercise Book

-This repository contains the Markdown files and images used to build the `ALE Exercise Book` used on the `MC404 - Computer Organization and Assembly Language` course at Universidade Estadual de Campinas (UNICAMP).
+This repository contains the Markdown files and images used to build the `ALE Exercise Book` used in the `MC404 - Computer Organization and Assembly Language` course at Universidade Estadual de Campinas (UNICAMP).

 The exercise book contains a set of exercises to be solved using C or RISC-V Assembly language, and it serves as an additional learning resource to the textbook [An Introduction to Assembly Programming with RISC-V](https://riscv-programming.org/book.html).